-Recent research reveals that 81% of business strive for the customer experience to be their competitive differentiator, yet only 22% of businesses report that they are exceeding customers’ expectations.
+Recent research reveals that 81% of businesses strive for the customer experience to be their competitive differentiator, yet only 22% of businesses report that they are exceeding customers’ expectations.

 Companies can start by ensuring that their Quality Monitoring programs are predictors of the business outcomes that they are trying to achieve.
 Each program should be tightly correlated to key metrics.
 The first step is to assess the effectiveness of the Quality Monitoring program and design it to fit the needs of the company’s customers and agents.
 Northridge’s Quality Maturity Model illustrates the common pattern of growth for companies focusing on delivering quality customer experiences.

-In contrast companies that have met the goal of effortless, personalized customer experience are characterized by having engaged agents who are client and results focused, feedback that is correlated and predicted by the voice of the customer, and consistent technology that utilizes tools such as automation and speech analytics.
+In contrast, companies that have met the goal of effortless, personalized customer experience are characterized by having engaged agents who are the client and results-focused feedback that is correlated and predicted by the voice of the customer, and consistent technology that utilizes tools such as automation and speech analytics.

 Reaching the highest level of quality maturity is dependent on ensuring your quality management evolves from a performance checklist to an actionable, behavior-based model that inspires representatives to deliver a differentiated Client Experience (CX).
 Here are three questions to ask when assessing your quality management.

 - Does your quality management program measure the data customers care about?

 - Does your quality program measure behaviors and actions of the agents that correlate to the voice of the customer metrics?
 Is your company asking the right questions to provide customers with the experience that they are demanding?